latmarat/blog/_posts/2016-07-12-ebsd2abaqus.md

 # EBSD data import

 The current framework utilizes MTEX functions so that MTEX must be properly installed in MATLAB.
-MTEX is a free and open-source MATLAB toolbox for texture and EBSD analysis (available at  [http://mtex-toolbox.github.io/](http://mtex-toolbox.github.io/).
+MTEX is an open-source MATLAB toolbox for texture and EBSD analysis (available at  [http://mtex-toolbox.github.io/](http://mtex-toolbox.github.io/)).

 Once MTEX is installed, you need to import the EBSD data into MATLAB.
 If you have never used MTEX, the simplest way to import the data is through MTEX Import Wizard.
 Import Wizard can be started by typing ```import_wizard``` in MATLAB command window, which results in a window shown in the figure below.